CommandLineLabs/completegeek/docs/master_outline.md

 ## Sed and AWK

+## Regular Expressions

 ## One-liners you should remember or keep in a text file so you can cut and paste easily

 * Remove empty directories under the current directory
 * Infinite loops

-## simple Bash Scriping
+## simple Bash Scripting

 * Shebang line
 * Making scripts executable
 * if then else statements
 * Exit statements and return codes
+* Different Shells -- bash vs sh vs zsh, etc
+* Variables and quoting in shells
+* conditional execution and loops
+* grouping commands
+* aliases and functions

 ## Advanced bash scripting

 Prompting for input

 ## Dotfiles

-## Different Shells -- bash vs sh vs zsh, etc.
+## Volume 2: Websites and Networking

 ## Chapter x -- Creating a Droplet